ey7/project-three/README.md

 - The 404 page was tested to ensure it displayed correctly if an errant url was entered.
 - Similarly all navigation links, back and forward buttons and submit and routing buttons were tested to ensure that everything was working as intended.
 - All user CRUD functionality and authetication was tested to ensure that all the required queries and actions were being perfomed on the database correctly.

+### Testing the authorizaation function

+Only logged in users have access to certain pages.
+Logged out users should not have access to routes such as accounts and logout.
+I tested all these and the flash warning message appeared, warning the user that accesss was forbidden.

+### User Registration

+I created my own account and made test reviews.
+I can log in, update my password, add, edit, and delete my own reviews.
+I also made test accounts to see if it was possible to delete or edit another user's reviews from another account.

+### Add A Review

+I made test reviews to test the create review function.
+I tested submitting a review with no image to see if the placeholder image would appear, and it does.
+I attempted to submit the form without some required fields, but it wasn't possible.

+### Update A Review

+I tested a number of reviews to make sure the edit review function was working correctly.
+When the form is successfully validated, the review updates with the new data.

+### Delete A Review

+I tested the delete function on test reviews, and it removes the selected reviews from the database.
+The modal popped up and worked as intended, deleting the item from the database.

+### Read A Single Review

+Reviews were tested by clicking on the review cards on the home page.
+The review data successfully displayed on screen.

+### Account Page

+The account page successfully shows user reviews.
+I made a test account with no reviews to test the view of a new user compared to a user who had content.
+A new user is told they have no content and is invited to add a  review.

+### Further testing and code validation

 - The app was tested using developer tools throughout the project on multiple browsers - Chrome, Mozilla & Opera etc.
 - The developer console was used throughout the project to check for javascript errors and issues.
 - The links and buttons on all pages were manually tested to ensure everything was working correctly.